 It goes without saying that the modern athlete has a strong support staff of parents, coaches and a number of trainers, each doing their best to ensure that athlete is safe on and off of the field.

 However, many parents and athletes have no idea what the risk factors for an anterior cruciate ligament (ACL) injury are.
-Only after an injury occurs and goes through the recovery process do they learn what they should be aware of to prevent re-injury.
+Only after an injury occurs and a patient goes through the recovery process do they learn what they should be aware of to prevent re-injury.

 Non-Modifiable Risk Factors